aws-amplify/docs/docs/lib/datastore/fragments/ios/getting-started/40_codegen.md

     amplify codegen models
     ```

-2. Once the command finishes, a new group named `AmplifyModels` should be added to your project and contain the following files:
+2. The `amplify codegen models` command adds a new `AmplifyModels` group to your Xcode project.
+It will contain the following files:

   - `AmplifyModels/`
     - `AmplifyModels.swift`